COVID-19 Road Trip Travel Recommendations & Resources

 We love America, and travel to the many exciting places and destinations that the USA and Canada offer.
 We also enjoy being out on the open roads of America, like cross-country trips on Route 66, The Mother Road.

 But the travel industry has changed dramatically in a short period of time in 2020 and 2021 due to the worldwide outbreak of the COVID-19 pandemic.
 And your travel plans have probably been impacted.

 Now, in 2021, with the COVID-19 pandemic outbreak across America, travelers are seeking safe vacation alternatives.
-Cruise travel is virtually impossible, and airline travel can be difficult.
+Cruise travel has only limited availability, and airline travel can be difficult.
 Travel to international destinations is limited.
 Consequently, many individuals and families are exploring the open roads of America, driving its scenic byways and enjoying national parks and other open spaces.

 It’s uncertain when travel restrictions will lift completely.
 If you’re considering a trip, make sure to check cancellation policies before booking public transportation and accommodations.

 The resources included below are a helpful place to start planning your next road trip, or a "staycation" close to home!

 And be sure to visit our list of 128 Staycations - by State.